hyperspy/hyperspy/doc/user_guide/intro.rst

 Hyperspy's character
 --------------------

-Hyperspy has been written by the same people who use it, a particularity that sets its character:
+Hyperspy has been written by a subset of the people who use it, a particularity that sets its character:

 * The main way of interacting with the program is through the command line.
   This is because: